-Consequence: A logical, explainable response to a valued or detrimental behaviour; a logical outcome of something occurring earlier; a conclusion reached via reasoning.
-Consequences are designed to help children learn and develop valued behaviour transferable to all contexts.
+Consequence: A logical, explainable response to a pro-social or anti-social behaviour; a logical outcome of something occurring earlier; a conclusion reached via reasoning.
+Consequences are designed to help children learn and develop pro-social behaviour transferable to all contexts.

-Dangerous behaviour: That which is detrimental and will predictably result in imminent injury or harm (the level of injury and harm that constitutes the label dangerous should be defined within policy).
+Dangerous behaviour: That which is anti-social and will predictably result in imminent injury or harm (the level of injury and harm that constitutes the label dangerous should be defined within policy).
 This includes harm to self or others, damage to property or behaviour that would be considered criminal if the person was the age of criminal responsibility, such as racist abuse.
 Except within an unpredictable first manifestation, the behaviour described as dangerous will be supported by evidence of severity and frequency of outcomes such as 'three children required first aid for minor bruising as a result of Jane's kicking'.

-Difficult behaviour: That which is detrimental, but not dangerous.
+Difficult behaviour: That which is anti-social, but not dangerous.
 Difficult behaviour should be acknowledged in terms of context: 'Daniel continually shouting out is difficult within a group teaching activity'.